 The Sava Re share price rose by 2.1 % in the year.
-Accounting for dividend reinvestment, the total return was 7.8 %, while the SBITOP index gained 8.8 % if dividend reinvestment is included.
-The share's annual turnover on the Ljubljana Stock Exchange was € 19.1 million (2015: € 8.9 million).
+Taking into account dividends, the total return was 7.8 %, while the SBITOP index gained 8.8 % if dividends are excluded.
+The share's annual turnover on the Ljubljana Stock Exchange was \in 19.1 million (2015: \in 8.9 million).
 In 2016, Sava Re continued repurchasing its own shares, concluding its purchases when it reached the threshold set by the general meeting resolution.